 Alison Drewett is a Senior Lecturer in Speech and Language Therapy at De Montfort University (Leicester, UK), and leads the teaching portfolio on Learning Disabilities, Autism and Mental Health.
 She is in her fourth year of a part-time PhD Studentship funded by ARC-EM (NIHR) based at the University of Leicester, and supervised by Dr Michelle O’Reilly and Professor Terry Brugha.
 Her PhD research uses a video-reflexive ethnographic design to investigate staff and autistic patient interactions in mental health in-patient settings.
 The research aims to facilitate quality improvements in care and communication practices.
 She has an interest in language-based approaches in healthcare research using naturalistic conversations, and her analytic approach is critical discursive psychology.
-She is an Honorary Fellow at the University of Leicester in the department of Health Sciences, and has an honorary contract with Leicestershire Partnership (NHS) Trust.
+She is an Honorary Fellow at the University of Leicester in the department of Population Health Sciences, and has an honorary contract with Leicestershire Partnership (NHS) Trust.

 Konstantinos is in private practice as an occupational and music therapist with children with developmental disabilities since 2005.
 His research project in the University of Hertfordshire is focusing on psychoanalytic language in autism.
 Particularly, using Wendy Holway's Free Associative Narrative Interview method he tries to analyse the way that the psychoanalytic psychotherapist performs the autistic subject in therapy.
 His research interests also extend on the way language can facilitate new ways of being and relating in the context of the therapeutic encounter and in a material discursive framework.